A-Pisani/OSCP_notes/Privilege_Escalation.md

 ```

 > **Note:**
-> This may only work if inside a `rlwrap` session.
+> This may only work if inside a `rlwrap` session (and only in one between CMD or PS, don't remember which).
 Otherwise try to run a reverse shell executable instead of cmd.
 ## Linux Privilege Escalation Examples
 ### Insecure File Permissions: Cron Case Study
 - In order to leverage insecure file permissions, we must locate an executable file that not only allows us write access but also runs at an elevated privilege level.